supertypeai/sectors-kb/recipe/01_list_all_subsectors.md

 ![basic_visualization](./image/total_companies_by_subsector_basic.png)

-Well now we have done a very basic bar chart visualization using altair, but it looks really long and messy! :laughing: Lets reduce the number to be top 5 biggest subsector by company and do some adjustment on the visualization.
+Well now we have done a very basic bar chart visualization using Altair, but it looks really long and messy! :laughing: Let's reduce the number to be top 5 biggest subsector by company and do some adjustment on the visualization.

 ### Top 5 Biggest Subsector by Company
 ```python